typelevel/Laika/docs/using-laika/output.md

 If you are using the sbt plugin you can use several of its task for generating HTML output:

-* `laika:html` for transforming a directory of input files to HTML
+* `laikaHTML` for transforming a directory of input files to HTML
-* `laika:generate html <other formats>` for transforming a directory of input files to HTML and other output formats with a single parse operation
+* `laikaGenerate html <other formats>` for transforming a directory of input files to HTML and other output formats with a single parse operation
-* `laika:site` for generating a site optionally containing API documentation (scaladoc) and PDF files.
+* `laikaSite` for generating a site optionally containing API documentation (scaladoc) and PDF files.

 See [Using the sbt Plugin] for more details.